-Below is a summary of the quality of the trials against these criteria, however full details of each study's rating against each criterion are presented in the additional tables.
+A summary of the quality of the trials against the quality criteria is presented below.
+Full details and the risk of bias judgements against each criterion are presented in the risk of bias sections of the Characteristics of included studies.

-Allocation bias (Table 08)
+Allocation bias

 In intervention studies, allocation should ideally be random and concealed.
 Allocation that is not random is likely to lead to unbalanced prognostic factors between the experimental and control groups, which will result in a biased estimate of the intervention effect.
-Seven studies reported using random allocation; the method used was available for three; drawing lots was used in two (Graham 2004; Johnsson 2003), and a table of random numbers was used in one (McLean 1994).
-All of these methods are of inadequate concealment.
+Nine studies reported using random allocation but the method used was only described in three of them; drawing lots was used in two (Graham 2004; Johnsson 2003), and a table of random numbers was used in two (McLean 1994; Toomey 2008).
+In none of the studies was concealment adequate.

-One study (Casteel 2004) allocated the bars who agreed to participate in the study to the experimental group and those that refused to the control group.
-Two studies (Boots 1995; Felson 1997) allocated the intervention to an area previously identified as having a particularly high rate of alcohol-related problems; regression-tothe-mean should be considered in such instances and is described further in the 'Discussion' section.
+One study (Casteel 2004) allocated the bars that agreed to participate in the study to the experimental group and those that refused to the control group.
+Two studies (Boots 1995; Felson 1997) allocated the intervention to an area previously identified as having a particularly high rate of alcohol-related problems; regression-to-the-mean should be considered in such instances and is described further in the 'Discussion' section.

-Comparability of experimental and control groups at baseline (Table 09)
+Comparability of experimental and control groups at baseline

 Baseline differences in alcohol-related problems and/or average alcohol consumption between the experimental and control groups were reported in three studies (Boots 1995; Casteel 2004; Felson 1997).
-Nine studies attempted to match participants prior to allocation (Gliksman 1993; Graham 2004; Howard-Pitney 1991; Krass 1994; Lang 1998; McKnight 1991; Saltz 1987; Saltz 1997; Toomey 2001), although the number and type of factors matched for varied with each study.
+Ten studies attempted to match participants prior to allocation (Gliksman 1993; Graham 2004; Howard-Pitney 1991; Krass 1994; Lang 1998; McKnight 1991; Peltzer 2006; Saltz 1987; Saltz 1997; Toomey 2001), although the number and type of factors matched for varied with each study.
 Two studies reported that the experimental and control groups had similar characteristics (Buka 1999; Lang 1998).
-The remaining six studies did not report the presence (or absence) of baseline differences between the groups (Holder 1994; Johnsson 2003; McLean 1994; Russ 1987; Wallin 2002; Warburton 2000).
+One noted the presence of some differences (Wallin 2002).
+The remaining five studies did not report the presence (or absence) of baseline differences between the groups (Haworth 1997; Holder 1994; Johnsson 2003; McLean 1994; Russ 1987; Toomey 2008; Warburton 2000).